taranion/mudstandards/docs/gmcp/mudstandards_room.md

 - **terrain**
   (*Optional*) A reference to a terrain definition.
 See `ms.room.terrain`
 - **exits**
   (*Mandatory*) A map of exists, identified by the direction.
 Each entry consists of a map of exit object.
-The abbreviated direction (N,S,E,W,U,D,NE,NW,SE,SW) serves as a key.
+The direction (mostly N,S,E,W,U,D,NE,NW,SE,SW,IN,OUT but other strings (e.g. "clockwise") might be used as well) serves as a key.
 Valid attributes of an exit are:
   - **id** (*Mandatory*)
     Identifier (possible non-numeric) of the target room.
   - **inverse** (*Optional*)